pseymour/MakeMeAdmin/docs/index.md

-Make Me Admin is a simple, open-source application that allows standard users to be elevated to administrator-level, for a defined period of time.

 You can download installers for the latest version, 2.3, from [the GitHub repository](https://github.com/pseymour/MakeMeAdmin/tree/v2.3-fr/Installers "Make Me Admin 2.3 installers").

 If you prefer Chocolatey, teknowledgist has created a [package](https://chocolatey.org/packages/makemeadmin/2.3 "Chocolatey package for Make Me Admin 2.3") for Make Me Admin 2.3.